Caucasus Crossing: Georgia

 - A far more relaxing, though slower option is to take the train.
 There’s a daily train to Zugdidi (and a night one too).
 Bikes cost an extra 5 Lari (whatever the distance ), paid to the conductor, who will give you a receipt.
 For train times and routes, see the Georgia Railway site.

-- Tblisi is the main airport in the country (taxis cost 20l into town – there’s a very helpful Tourist Info desk) and the city itself makes a great place to start and end a trip.
+- Tbilisi is the main airport in the country (taxis cost 20l into town – there’s a very helpful Tourist Info desk) and the city itself makes a great place to start and end a trip.
 I flew with Turkish Airlines, as it had the best bike policy.
-Bear in mind that Kutaisi offers much cheaper flights from Europe and makes for a good base to leave a bike bag or box.
+However, Kutaisi offers a number of budget flights from Europe and makes for a good base to leave a bike bag or box.
 Like Tbisili, you can catch the train or minibus to the start point in Zugdidi.

 - At the time of writing, 1 Lari is worth $0.4 USD.